savingsVPN Rankings · Ireland

 • Overall quality.
 Speed, streaming reliability and ease of use, because value is price-to-quality; a cheap VPN that fails at the basics is no bargain.

 That is why the table is not just sorted by price.
-Surfshark tops it on the cheap-and-excellent balance.
+CyberGhost tops it on the cheap-and-excellent balance, backed by that 45-day refund.
 PIA is second as the outright cheapest with unlimited devices.
-CyberGhost takes third on quality plus that 45-day refund.
-NordVPN sits fourth despite costing more, because it is our highest-quality all-rounder — paying a bit more for the best VPN we test is still good value.
-IPVanish and Proton VPN round out the six.
+NordVPN sits third despite costing more, because it is our highest-quality all-rounder — paying a bit more for the best VPN we test is still good value.
+IPVanish and Proton VPN round out the five.
 For the picture where quality outweighs price, see our best VPN for Ireland ranking.

 The renewal-price trap — read this before you buy